Mornington, Victoria: History

 Originally home to the Indigenous Boonwurrung people, the first European settlers arrived in the area in the 1840s for fishing, logging and agriculture.

-A 46-metre long pier was opened in 1858 and became the social and economic gateway to the Mornington Peninsula, connecting the surrounding areas with Melbourne.
+A 46 m pier was opened in 1858 and became the social and economic gateway to the Mornington Peninsula, connecting the surrounding areas with Melbourne.
 Originally known as Schnapper (or Snapper) Point, the town was renamed Mornington in 1864 after the second Earl of Mornington.
 The Courthouse was built in 1861 and the Post Office in 1863.
-The Grand Hotel was originally opened in 1892 at 126 Main Street as an alcohol-free Grand Coffee Palace designed by notable Melbourne architect William Pitt.
-Mornington became a popular tourist destination, with day trippers travelling from Melbourne on steamers from the 1860's.
+The Grand Hotel was originally opened in 1892 on Main Street as an alcohol-free Grand Coffee Palace designed by Melbourne architect William Pitt.
+Mornington became a popular tourist destination, with day trippers travelling from Melbourne on steamers from the 1860s.

 The Mornington Railway line opened in 1889, connecting the township directly to Melbourne until it was closed in 1981.